purescript/purescript-ordered-collections/README.md

 alter :: forall a.
 (Maybe a -> Maybe a) -> String -> StrMap a -> StrMap a
 ```

+Insert, remove or update a value for a key in a map

 #### `update`